acuderman/battery-notifier/README.md

-### Simple script that sends notification, when your battery percentage is low
+### Simple bash script that sends notification, when your battery percentage is low